cvidalmsu/A-Python-FD-implementation/README.md

 * difficulty: A parameter to inject more difficult consistency checks, any integer representing secods can be used (dafaullt to zero)

 Also, the following scripts are provided:
-* qx.py: The implementation of the traditional QuickExplain algorithm.
+* fastdiag.py: The implementation of the traditional FastDiag algorithm.
-* qx_parallel.py: An implementation of the parallel quick explain that is executed in a secuential manner.
-* qx_parallel_mp.py: An implementation o the parallel quick explain relying on the multiprocessing python package.
+* fastdiag_parallel_mp.py: An implementation o the Parallel FastDiag relying on the multiprocessing python package.

 Finally, also provide:
  * A set of models with a fixed set of conflict sets.